One of the questions I am frequently asked is, “How can I make soap without lye?”

 Making melt and pour soap is not only fun to create a variety of colours, designs and fragrances, but there are some other benefits to using this process.
 The melt and pour method of soapmaking;

-• Is quick and simple
+• It is quick and simple

-• Is great for beginners
+• It is great for beginners

 • Requires less equipment than soap made from scratch